Protohalos and their connection to halo assembly, shape and structure: Shape tensors and invariants

 In a Gaussian random field, the trace is Gaussian distributed, the (amplitude of the) traceless shear is chi-squared with 5 degrees of freedom, and the combination $(9/2)\, (U^3/q^3)$ is uniform.
 Whereas $q^2$ and $U^3$ are nonlinear combinations of the $\lambda_i$, we will also be interested in the following linear combinations:

 where $\lambda_1\ge\lambda_2\ge\lambda_3$.
-The variables $e$ and $p$ (with $-e\le p\le e$) are defined by differences with respect to the middle eigenvalue; instead, $v_\pm$ use differences with respect to the smallest.
-The former were used by the peak-patch approach of \cite{bm96}, where the deformation tensor is the fundamental quantity; the latter are more natural in the energy peaks approach of \cite{rotinv}, in which the physics is driven by $\epsilon_{ij}$, particularly because, for protohalos, all three eigenvalues of $\epsilon_{ij}$ are positive, whereas this is not so for $D_{ij}$ \cite{mds2024}.
-Finally, notice that the trace of the inertia tensor is twice that of the mass tensor, and, except for this factor of two, $e$ and $p$ for the mass tensor and the inertia tensors are equal.
+The variables $e$ and $p$ (with $-e\le p\le e$) are defined by differences with respect to the middle eigenvalue; instead, $v_\pm$ uses differences with respect to the smallest.
+The former were used by the peak-patch approach of \cite{bm96}, where the deformation tensor is the fundamental quantity; the latter are more natural in the energy peaks approach of \cite{rotinv}, in which the physics is driven by $\epsilon_{ij}$, particularly because, for protohalos, all three eigenvalues of $\epsilon_{ij}$ are positive, whereas this is not the case for $D_{ij}$ \cite{mds2024}.
+Finally, notice that the trace of the inertia tensor is twice that of the mass tensor, and, except for this factor of two, $e$ and $p$ for the mass tensor and the inertia tensor are equal.
 Similarly, $q^2$ and $|U^3|$ for the two tensors are equal.